blackducksoftware/hub-nuget/README.md

 https://github.com/blackducksoftware/hub-nuget/releases

 ## Documentation ##
-All documentation for hub-nuget can be found on the base project:  https://github.com/blackducksoftware/hub-nuget/wiki
+All documentation for hub-nuget can be found on our public [Black Duck Confluence](https://blackducksoftware.atlassian.net/wiki/display/INTDOCS/)